Securing AI Agent File Uploads with MIME Type Restrictions¶

 PowerShell Module (Optional Component)¶

-The FsiMimeControl PowerShell module provides additional management capabilities for MIME type restrictions beyond the core plugin and DLP policy.
+The FsiMimeControl PowerShell module provides additional management capabilities for MIME type restrictions beyond the core plugin and data policy reference.
 It is maintained in the FSI-AgentGov repository under scripts/governance/.

 Functionality¶